 Budgeting Template for College Students

-If you’re not sure how to get started organizing your expenses and income, download our free college student budgeting worksheet to help you get started.
+If you’re not sure how to get started organizing your expenses and income, download our college student budgeting worksheet to help you get started.

 How to Ask Your Parents to Help You Budget

 If you secretly want to feel 12 years old again, or in other words – like somebody out there cares, then put your college student pride aside and ask your parents to get you started with budgeting, or at least with the math part.
 Their willingness to help will come from a place of good intention because what they actually want is for you to get to a point where you forget that they’re there to help.

 This totally works out in your favor!
 Becoming financially stable and in control of your own life doesn’t happen overnight, so your parents should be a part of the process.

 Now that you know there is nothing wrong with asking your parents to help you budget, start by opening up to them.
 Let them know that you recognize your issues with spending and saving and would like to reduce the amount you spend to get your finances under control and ultimately be able to save towards maintaining the “needs” and saving towards the future.